Surreal ordered exponential fields

 \section{Abstract}

 In~\cite{EH5}, the algebraico-tree-theoretic simplicity hierarchical structure of J. H. Conway's ordered field $\No$ of surreal numbers was brought to the fore and employed to provide necessary and sufficient conditions for an ordered field (ordered $K$-vector space) to be isomorphic to an initial subfield ($K$-subspace) of $\No$, i.e. a subfield ($K$-subspace) of $\No$ that is an initial subtree of $\No$.
-In this sequel to~\cite{EH5}, piggybacking on the just-said results, analogous results are established for \emph{ordered exponential fields}.
+In this sequel to~\cite{EH5}, piggybacking on the just-said results, analogous results are established for \emph{ordered exponential fields}, making use of a slight generalization of Schmeling's conception of a \emph{transseries field}.
 It is further shown that a wide range of ordered exponential fields are isomorphic to initial exponential subfields of $(\No, \exp)$.
 These include all models of $T(\R_W, e^x)$, where $\R_W$ is the reals expanded by a \emph{convergent Weierstrass system} $W$.
 Of these, those we call \emph{trigonometric-exponential fields} are given particular attention.
 It is shown that the exponential functions on the initial trigonometric-exponential subfields of $\No$, which includes $\No$ itself, extend to \emph{canonical} exponential functions on their \emph{surcomplex} counterparts.
-This uses the precursory result that trigonometric-exponential initial subfields of $\No$ and \emph{trigonometric ordered initial subfields} of $\No$, more generally, admit \emph{canonical} sine and cosine functions.
-This is shown to apply to the members of a distinguished family of initial exponential subfields of $\No$, to the image of the canonical map of the ordered exponential field $\T$ of \emph{transseries} into $\No$, which is shown to be initial, and to the ordered exponential fields $\R((\omega))^{EL}$ and $\R\langle\langle\omega\rangle \rangle$, which are likewise shown to be initial.
+The image of the canonical map of the ordered exponential field $\T^{LE}$ of \emph{logarithmic-exponential} transseries into $\No$ is shown to be initial, as are the ordered exponential fields $\R((\omega))^{EL}$ and $\R\langle\langle\omega\rangle \rangle$.